Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Reciprocal Scoring}

-\textit{Reciprocal Scoring} is a variation of Proper Proxy Scoring (\cite{karger_reciprocal_2021}).
-Subjects are randomized into groups.
-The subjects are then asked to provide their estimates or reports.
-After all subjects have submitted their reports on the question, the groups median report is computed.\footnote{Reciprocal scoring may very well work with other combinations of estimates such as e.g. the mean.} Subjects within a group are rewarded based on how close the median estimate is to a reference groups median estimate.
-Therefore, Reciprocal Scoring is output agreement in groups.
-However, the median estimate may display a wisdom-of-crowd effect too.
-Thus, there is a stronger incentive to reveal private information, as with Proper Proxy Scoring.
-Moreover, colluding on simple answers is arguably more difficult in groups.
+\textit{Reciprocal Scoring} is a variation of Proper Proxy Scoring \parencite{karger_reciprocal_2021}.
+Respondents are randomized into groups.
+The respondents are then asked to provide their reports.
+After all respondents have submitted their reports on the question, the groups' median report is computed.\footnote{Reciprocal scoring may very well work with other combinations of estimates such as e.g. the mean.} Respondents within a group are rewarded based on how close the median report is to a reference groups median report.
+Therefore, Reciprocal Scoring is Output Agreement in groups.
+However, the median report may display a wisdom-of-crowd effect too.
+Thus, there is a stronger incentive to report private information, as with Proper Proxy Scoring.
+Moreover, colluding is arguably more difficult in groups.